freistil/tos/tos_en.md

 __between__

-* you, the client, hereafter referred to as “you”, and
+* you, the client, hereafter referred to as "you", and
 * freistil IT Limited, a company incorporated in the Republic of Ireland under company registration 532004 and whose registered office is at 13 Connawood Drive, Bray, Co.
 Wicklow, Ireland; hereafter referred to as "we" or "us".

-The purpose of this agreement (hereafter referred to as the “Agreement”) is to precede a longer-term contract arrangement under which freistil IT will provide IT services (e.g. web hosting) on behalf of you.
+The purpose of this agreement (hereafter referred to as the "Agreement") is to precede a longer-term contract arrangement under which freistil IT will provide IT services (e.g. web hosting) on behalf of you.

 ## SCOPE

 The following terms and conditions apply to all business relationships between you and us.
 The governing law is that which was valid when the contract was put into effect.

 Dissenting, conflicting or additional customer terms and conditions, even if acknowledged, are not part of the contract unless their validity is expressly agreed upon.

 ## CONCLUSION OF CONTRACT